-The Washington Senators fumbled through the 1960s, beginning play in 1961 before moving to the Dallas area and becoming the Texas Rangers in 1972.
-It wasn’t until last season, when the Rangers defeated the Tampa Bay Rays in the ALDS, that the franchise won its first playoff series.
-In fact, it had won only one playoff game prior to last season.
+The Washington Senators bumbled through the 1960s, beginning play in 1961 before moving to the Dallas area and becoming the Texas Rangers in 1972.
+It wasn’t until 2010, when the Rangers defeated the Tampa Bay Rays in the ALDS, that the franchise won its first playoff series.
+In fact, it had won only one playoff game prior to that.
 So, there isn’t a strong history of winning.
-The Senators/Rangers have won 90 or more games just four times and lost 100 games or more six times — four times in Washington, twice in Texas.
+The Senators/Rangers have won 90 or more games just seven times (including four in a row from 2010-13) and have lost 100 games or more six times — four times in Washington, twice in Texas.
 There have been only three 20-game winners.
 There is brief flirtation with greatness, though.
 Alex Rodriguez played shortstop here in his prime.
 Hall of Famers Gaylord Perry, Ferguson Jenkins, Bert Blyleven and Nolan Ryan all spent some time as the ace of the pitching staff.
-Managing the Washington Senators was Ted Williams’ only managing job.
+Leading the Washington Senators was Ted Williams’ only managing job.
 He served one season in Texas after three in Washington.
 Gil Hodges, Don Zimmer, Whitey Herzog, Billy Martin, Bobby Valentine, Buck Showalter, Mickey Vernon and Eddie Stanky all had stints leading the team from the dugout.
-Yet, manager Johnny Oates and Nolan Ryan are the only players whose numbers have been retired by the organization.
+Yet, manager Johnny Oates and Nolan Ryan are the only men whose numbers have been retired by the organization.
 All that is to say that the Mt.
 Rushmore in North Texas is still maturing.
 Perhaps, we shouldn’t etch these faces in stone quite yet.
-Beyond Pudge and Young, the arguments begin to get interesting and dicey.
+Beyond Ivan Rodriguez and Michael Young, the arguments begin to get interesting and cloudy.
 Here’s our take, however temporary this may be.